 - IBKR ProSM is the core IBKR service designed for sophisticated investors.
-IBKR ProSM offers the lowest cost access to stocks, options, futures, forex, bonds, mutual funds, ETFs, metals and cryptocurrencies from a single integrated platform with no added spreads, ticket charges, account minimums or platform fees. - IBKR LiteSM provides unlimited commission-free trades on U.S. exchange-listed stocks and ETFs as well as low-cost access to global markets without required account minimums or platform fees to participating U.S. customers.
-IBKR LiteSM was designed to meet the needs of investors who are seeking a simple, commission-free way to trade U.S. exchange-listed stocks and ETFs and do not wish to consider our efforts to obtain greater price improvement through our IB SmartRoutingSM system.

-- IBKR Integrated Investment Account From a single point of entry in one IBKR Integrated Investment Account our customers are able to transact in 25 currencies, across multiple classes of tradable, primarily exchange-listed products traded on more than 150 electronic exchanges and market centers in 33 countries around the world seamlessly.
-Our offering features a suite of cash management services, including: - Interactive Brokers Debit Mastercard® and Interactive Brokers Canada Prepaid Mastercard® Card

-Interactive Brokers Debit Mastercard® and Interactive Brokers Canada Prepaid Mastercard® Card allow customers to spend and borrow directly against their account at lower interest rates than credit cards, personal loans and home equity lines of credit, with no monthly minimum payments and no late fees.
-Customers can use their card to make purchases and ATM withdrawals anywhere Debit Mastercard®1 or Prepaid Mastercard®1 is accepted around the world. - Bill Pay Our Bill Pay program allows customers to make electronic or check payments to almost any company or individual in the U.S. The service can be configured for one-time or recurring payments and permits customers to schedule future payments. - Direct Deposit and Mobile Check Deposit Our Direct Deposit program allows customers to automatically deposit paychecks, pension distributions and other recurring payments to their (non-retirement) brokerage account with us.
-In addition, U.S. customers can use our Mobile Check Deposit to directly deposit checks drawn on a U.S. bank. - Request for Payment Service Through this new banking service, U.S. customers can make instant deposits, 24 hours a day, from their mobile banking app or other bank portal to fund their brokerage account with us.
+IBKR ProSM offers the lowest cost access to stocks, options, futures, forex, bonds, mutual funds, ETFs, precious metals and cryptocurrencies from a single unified platform with no added spreads, ticket charges, account minimums or platform fees. - IBKR LiteSM provides unlimited commission-free trades on U.S. exchange-listed stocks and ETFs and low-cost access to global markets without required account minimums or platform fees to participating U.S. customers.
+IBKR LiteSM was designed to meet the needs of investors who are seeking a simple, commission-free way to trade U.S. exchange-listed stocks and ETFs and do not wish to consider our efforts to obtain greater price improvement through our IB SmartRoutingSM system. - IBKR Universal AccountSM From a single point of entry in their IBKR Universal1 AccountSM, our customers are able to transact in 27 currencies, across multiple classes of tradable, primarily exchange-listed products traded on more than 150 electronic exchanges and market centers in 34 countries around the world seamlessly.
+Our offering features a suite of cash management services, including: - Direct Deposit and Mobile Check Deposit Our Direct Deposit program allows customers to automatically deposit paychecks, pension distributions and other recurring payments to their (non-retirement) brokerage account with us.
+In addition, U.S. customers can use our Mobile Check Deposit to directly deposit checks drawn on a U.S. bank. - American Express® International Dollar Card The American Express®2 International Dollar card allows non-U.S. residents to transact in U.S. dollars.
+Customers enjoy the convenience of paying their bills directly from their Interactive Brokers account.
+Currently available for eligible customers in Latin America and the Caribbean (excluding Puerto Rico and the U.S. Virgin Islands). - Request for Payment Service Through this new banking service, U.S. customers can make instant deposits, 24 hours a day, from their mobile banking app or other bank portal to fund their brokerage account with us.
 Funds deposited via Request for Payment are immediately available for trading.
-The service is available to customers with an account at J.P.
-Morgan Chase and, over time, other banks will be added. - Insured Bank Deposit Sweep Program Our Insured Bank Deposit Sweep Program provides eligible customers with up to \$2,500,000 of Federal Deposit Insurance Corporation ("FDIC") insurance on their eligible cash balances in addition to the existing \$250,000 Securities Investor Protection Corporation ("SIPC") coverage for total coverage of \$2,750,000.
+The service is available to customers with accounts at several major U.S. banks and, over time, other banks will be added. - Insured Bank Deposit Sweep Program Our Insured Bank Deposit Sweep Program provides eligible customers with up to \$2,500,000 of Federal Deposit Insurance Corporation ("FDIC") insurance on their eligible cash balances in addition to the existing \$250,000 Securities Investor Protection Corporation ("SIPC") coverage for total coverage of \$2,750,000.
 Customers continue earning the same competitive interest rates currently applied to cash held in their brokerage accounts with us.
 We sweep each participating customer's eligible cash balances daily to one or more banks, up to \$246,500 per bank, allowing for the accrual of interest and keeping within the FDIC protected threshold.
-Cash balances above \$2,750,000 remain subject to safeguarding under the SEC's Customer Protection Rule 15c3-3. - Investors' MarketplaceSM The Investors' MarketplaceSM is an expansion of our Money Manager Marketplace and our Hedge Fund Capital Introduction program.
-This program is the first electronic meeting place that brings together individual investors, financial advisors, money managers, fund managers, research analysts, technology providers, business developers and administrators, allowing them to interact to form connections and conduct business. - Mutual Fund Marketplace The Mutual Fund Marketplace offers our customers access to more than 45,000 mutual funds worldwide, including more than 17,000 no-transaction-fee funds from over 480 fund families. - Bond Marketplace The Bond Marketplace allows customers to search for the best yields from a vast universe of bonds from issuers in the Americas, Europe and Asia.
-We provide direct market access at a low cost to a wide array of corporate, government and municipal securities.
-Our customers obtain competitive bids and offers with low, transparent commissions and no hidden mark-ups. - Fractional Trading Fractional Trading allows customers to buy and sell using either a specified cash amount or fractional shares, which are stock units that amount to less than one full share.
-This functionality allows customers to purchase as little as \$1.00 of almost any U.S. stock, experiment with trading and investing without committing substantial sums of money, and learn about building and rebalancing diversified portfolios.
+Cash balances above \$2,750,000 remain subject to safeguarding under the SEC's Customer Protection Rule 15c3-3. - Investors' MarketplaceSM The Investors' MarketplaceSM is the first electronic meeting place that brings together individual investors, financial advisors, money managers, fund managers, research analysts, technology providers, business developers and administrators, allowing them to interact to form connections and conduct business. - Mutual Fund Marketplace The Mutual Fund Marketplace offers our customers access to more than 48,000 mutual funds worldwide, including more than 19,000 no-transaction-fee funds from more than 550 fund families.